cybercongress/cybernomics/bostrom/README.md

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}transactions\_per\_agent = 9 \cdot agents\_count^{-0.3}"></p>

-And we adjusted such a formula buy multiplication coefficient (`cyberlinks_trasactions_coeff`) because we expect that neurons in BOSTROM network will be more active than agents in ETH.
-Also we adjusted such formula by adding a number of `extra_links` and `guaranteed_links`.
+And we adjusted such a formula by multiplication coefficient (`cyberlinks_trasactions_coeff`) because we expect that neurons in the BOSTROM network will be more active than agents in ETH.
+Also we adjusted such a formula by adding a number of `extra_links` and `guaranteed_links`.

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}cyberlinks\_per\_day = cyberlinks\_trasactions\_coeff \cdot 9 \cdot agents\_count^{-0.3} %2B extra\_links %2B guaranteed\_links"></p>